Tyler Nevin Preview, Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have the 26th-ranked team ERA across all league pitching staffs (4.91).
+- The White Sox have the 26th-ranked team ERA among all league pitching staffs (4.91).

 © 2023 Data Skrive.
 All rights reserved.